 Barotrauma and hemodynamic instability.

-85. You can increase PEEP in increments of what?
+78. You should increase PEEP in increments of what?

 A hemodynamic deficit occurs.